Investor Experiences and Financial Market Dynamics: General Model

 \subsection{Cross-Section of Asset Holdings}

-The theoretical framework of experience-based learning also allows us to describe long-term consequences of crises via the channel of stock-market participation.
-In this section, we show that positive shocks (booms) induce a large representation of younger investors in the market while downward shocks (crashes) have the opposite effect.

-To illustrate this, we first establish that younger generations react more optimistically than older generations to positive changes in recent dividends, and more pessimistically to negative changes in recent dividends.
+Experience-based learning has distinctive implications for the cross-section of asset holdings.
+We show that positive shocks (booms) induce a larger representation of younger investors in the market, while negative shocks (crashes) have the opposite effect.
+To illustrate this, we first show that younger investors react more optimistically than older ones to positive changes in recent dividends, and more pessimistically to negative ones.